xt0fer/reveal-slides/md/intro-to-oop.md

 -
 -

-#Relationships between Classes
+##Relationships between Classes

 * **Dependence** (“Uses-a”) - Think about the objects a class needs to complete its job.

 -

-#Relationships between Classes
+##Relationships between Classes

 * Objects are containers.

-* Think about this scenario you have a time keeping application that has the following objects (Employee, TimeCard, TimeClock).
+* Think about this scenario you have a time keeping application that has the following objects:
+	* Employee
+	* TimeCard
+	* TimeClock

 -